Tswana language: Consonants

 z /z/, exist only in loanwords.

 Tswana also has three click consonants, but these are only used in interjections or ideophones, and tend only to be used by the older generation, and are therefore falling out of use.
-The three click consonants are the dental click /ǀ/, orthographically c; the lateral click /ǁ/, orthographically x; and the palatal click /ǃ/, orthographically q.
+The three click consonants are the dental click /ǀ/, orthographically c; the lateral click /ǁ/, orthographically x; and the alveolar click /ǃ/, orthographically q.

 There are some minor dialectal variations among the consonants between speakers of Tswana.
 For instance, /χ/ is realised as either /x/ or /h/ by many speakers; /f/ is realised as /h/ in most dialects; and /tɬ/ and /tɬʰ/ are realised as /t/ and /tʰ/ in northern dialects.

 The consonant /ŋ/ can exist at the end of a word without being followed by a vowel (as in Jwaneng and Barolong Seboni).

 Stress

 Stress is fixed in Tswana and thus always falls on the penult of a word, although some compounds may receive a secondary stress in the first part of the word.
 The syllable on which the stress falls is lengthened.
 Thus, mosadi (woman) is realised as [mʊ̀ˈsáːdì].